-POLICE community beat manager Tracey Finn with Jean Rutherford, Hilda Isherwood and 13-year-old Ami Fielding.
+POLICE community boat manager Tracey Finn with Jean Rutherford, Hilda Isherwood and 13-year-old Ami Fielding.
 AC-4635-03 address.
-"This scheme will let pupils "This scheme will let pupils go out into the community and give the alarms to anyone they think is vulnerable - it will oncourage youngsters and older people to work together."
-Earlier this year, police launched a mobile phone marking scheme at the school in a bid to reduce the number of thefts from youngsters.
+"This scheme will let pupils go out into the community and give the alarms to anyone they think is vulnerable-if will encourage youngsters and older people to work together.
+Earlier this year, police launched a mobile phone-marking scheme at the school in a bid to reduce the number of thefts from youngsters.
+Anyone interested in getting imolved with a Neighbourhood Watch Project in the Rhyddings High School area should con-tact PC Finn or PCSO Banks on Con't agree about the children?